comodelling/commongraph/plan.md

 **Front-end Framework**

 - front-end framework: React  is likely the best choice for integrating with Cytoscape.js and interacting with a JanusGraph database via Python's Gremlin API.
-React's component-based architecture, large ecosystem, and flexibility make it well-suited for building complex, interactive applications like Wishnet.
+React's component-based architecture, large ecosystem, and flexibility make it well-suited for building complex, interactive applications.
 The `react-cytoscapejs` library simplifies the integration with Cytoscape.js, and React's strong support for API interactions ensures smooth communication with the back-end.
 React Flow